Fine Arts Exchange

 Lincoln, NE 68509-4987

-The Nebraska Music Education Association (NMEA) is a non-profit organization of music educators founded in 1937.
-NMEA provides continuing education opportunities, recognition, scholarships, and advocacy to music educators to achieve the goals of the organization’s mission.
-There are education, auditions, competitions and performance opportunities for students of NMEA’s members.
+The Nebraska Music Education Association (NMEA) is a non-profit organization of music educators founded in 1937 that provides continuing education opportunities, recognition, scholarships, and advocacy to music educators.
+For students, NMEA offers education, auditions, competitions, and performance opportunities.
 All members and member students are eligible to attend the annual All-State and Conference/In-Service Clinic held in November each year.
-Be sure to check out the fall conference and All-State Ensembles in Lincoln.
-Over 600 students in grades 4-12 rehearse and perform together in seven different ensembles.
-Check the website for performance times and ticket information!
+Be sure to check out NMEA’s fall conference!
+New this year, free one-day conference attendance for school administrators!

 For more information, contact: